Diwali

 Lighting Lamps 'Diyas'

 Diwali, the festival of lights is all about lighting-up every nook and corner of the house with diyas and candles.
-The significance of lighting lamps on Deepawali is to banish darkness and evil while spreading light of happiness and joy.
+The significance of lighting lamps on Diwali is to banish darkness and evil while spreading light of happiness and joy.
 Filling the house with light and opening the doors and windows also signifies, welcoming the goddess Lakshmi to the house especially during the puja hours.
 People use decorated diyas and candles for the festival, although traditionally 'earthen lamps' lit with oil and cotton wicks are also widely used.
 For outdoor decorations, colorful strings of electric lights and rows of diyas adorn their houses.

 Fireworks - Burning Crackers

 Fireworks symbolize festivity rather than as custom or tradition on Diwali.
 The use of fire crackers on Diwali in an expression of celebration and another way of spreading light over the night darkness.
-Although burning of crackers has been popular activity of the festival amongst all age groups, yet the environmental concerns regarding noise and air pollutions have lead people to encourage Deepawali celebrations without crackers.
+Although burning of crackers has been popular activity of the festival amongst all age groups, yet the environmental concerns regarding noise and air pollutions have lead people to encourage Diwali celebrations without crackers.
 Well, whether it is an environmental safe Diwali or flashing Diwali with crackers - the spirit and enjoyment remains the same.

 Weekend Getaways from: Ahmedabad | Bangalore | Chandigarh | Chennai | Delhi | Hyderabad | Jaipur | Kolkata | Mumbai | Pune